Cheap Bike Project: An Exercise in Cyclocross Penny Pinching

 TOTAL $528.06$115.35$643.41

-Cheap Bike Risks: It can’t be emphasized enough that taking such an approach to building a bike should involve several considerations.
+It can’t be emphasized enough that taking such an approach to building a bike should involve several considerations.
 First, it’s hard to ensure a good fit or ride quality without an in-person test.
-My knee pain from this bike’s original, too-wide bottom bracket delivered that lesson, and I had to spend another $24 for a quick upgrade.
-Perhaps more importantly, taking a price-first approach doesn’t always support your local shops.
-Even though we spent well over $100 at our local shops, if you want to rely on them the day before a race, or when you’re ready to test ride bikes for your next upgrade, they need your support.
-Lastly, buying random generic frames on the ’net often means you’re cutting profits from the company that spent money designing and engineering the frame.
+Perhaps more importantly, taking a price-first approach doesn’t always support your local shop.
+Even though we spent well over $100 at our local shops, if you want to rely on them the day before a race, or when you’re ready to test ride bikes for your next upgrade, you want them to be around.
+Lastly, buying random generic frames on the ‘net often means you’re cutting profits from the company that spent money designing and engineering the frame.
 These companies often sponsor races and riders, a good thing for our sport.

 The question is, if saving a few hundred dollars by buying some parts (or a bike) online enables people on a tight budget to try out cyclocross, is that a good thing for the sport?
 Hopefully they’ll then aspire to upgrade their rides at local shops as they get more serious, and have more funds.
 If that happens, we all eventually win.
 After all, how many racers have gotten their starts on a budget, Internet-purchased Motobecane, got hooked, then upgraded down the line?